 From there, I hopped a plane for Greece and traveled to Switzerland before returning home, where I settled, quite naturally, into a career of travel writing — with a bachelor of arts in journalism from the University of North Carolina at Chapel Hill.
-Today, a produce tons of content for my sites, avidcruiser.com and rivercruiseadvisor.com.
+Today, I produce tons of content for my sites, avidcruiser.com and rivercruiseadvisor.com.
 My goal is to help travelers make informed cruise vacation decisions.

 I also do a lot of video work for destinations and for cruise lines such as Seabourn and Silversea.
 Feel like seeing some of my work?
-Watch my short film, Antarctica on Seabourn Quest and my longer destination feature on Helsingborg, Sweden, where I lived for seven years.
+Watch my short film, Antarctica on Seabourn Quest and my longer destination feature on Helsingborg, Sweden, where I lived for nine years.

 One of the best known names in cruise writing, Ralph has been covering the industry for well over a decade and has sailed on more than 100 vessels. — Gene Sloan, USA Today

 I make my home in Asheville, North Carolina.
 When in Asheville, I enjoy mountain biking, hiking, lingering in coffee shops and frequent trips to the gorgeous Biltmore Estate.
 I have two wonderful children, Alex and Britton, who travel with me often.